xelanola/CM515-course-2025/modules/02_RStudio/README.md

   * My background & my journey.
 How did I get here?
     * [Erin Osborne Nishimura website](https://onishlab.colostate.edu/home-page/erin-osborne-nishimura/)
-    * You can call me "Erin", "Dr. Nishimura"
+    * You can call me "Erin", "Dr. Nishimura" (she/her)
-    * she/her pronouns
     * Full disclaimer - I do not have a computer science background

 ## Learning objectives for this module